Contract signed

 Bankruptcy trustee Richter points out, not without pride, that he has kept the promise he made months ago to sell the "challenging property" by the fall.
 "This is different from the Park Hyatt, where everything is ready and I already have a tenant."
 In contrast, selecting the best bidder for the department store skeleton was more of an "equation with many variables", each with different ideas for the future of the building.

 According to Richter, he has heard often enough since the bankruptcy proceedings began in February: "No one will ever take it" and "it will remain a ruin".
 He is therefore all the happier "that we have managed to find a reputable investor for it".
 Is the bankruptcy trustee now taking a vacation?
-"At some point, it will probably happen," he says, but he is currently still busy with other insolvency proceedings in the real estate sector: "There's no shortage of them at the moment."
+"At some point, it will probably happen," he says, but at the moment he is still busy with other insolvency proceedings in the real estate sector: "There is no shortage of them at the moment."

 This article has been automatically translated,